 When we rush our improvement we commit 3 big mistakes that can slow, halt or, worse, reverse our progress:

 2) We don't space out our practice enough or take enough breaks.
 A practice routine absent of breaks leads to short-term and/or long-term injuries -- some of which can be serious and permanent.
 Practice sessions that are not spaced out enough also significantly diminish our cognitive ability to consolidate information.
 In other words, by not spacing out our practice and taking breaks, we actually make it harder for ourselves to learn and memorize material.
-So....please take plenty of breaks during and between practice sessions to improve memorization and skill development as well as to avoid injury.
-I made a video on this that you can check out here.
+Instead, take plenty of breaks during and between practice sessions to improve memorization and skill development as well as to avoid injury.
+I made a video on Practice Breaks that you can check out here.

-Excess tension is a result of pushing too hard.
+Excess tension is a result of pushing ourselves too hard.
 Make relaxation of your body and mind a top priority while you practice (and perform).
-We want to train our hands and minds to be as loose and relaxed as possible when we play so that we can do so easily and so that we can express and enjoy our music much more.
+We want to train our hands and minds to be as loose and relaxed as possible when we play so that we can do so easily and can express and enjoy our music much more.
 Do your best to practice with as little physical effort as possible.
 Remember to take plenty of deep breaths and relax often!
-If anything you play ever feels physically strenuous, please talk to me about it ASAP so that we can find a way to make it feel more effortless.
+If anything you play ever feels physically strenuous, please stop and talk to me about it ASAP so that we can find a way to make it feel more effortless.